russellmatt66/CodeSamples/README.md

 - Solutions are either to problems with low acceptance rates, or feature performance in the top percentile of speed, memory usage, or both.

 c/
+- C is the first language I learned.
-- My C is a work in progress.
-I love the language, and its performance.
+- I love the language, and its performance.

 python/
 - Contains solutions to LeetCode Easy problems